Mugambi Jouet

 Mugambi Jouet (born c.
-1981) is Associate Professor at the USC Gould School of Law.
+1981) is a professor at the USC Gould School of Law.
 An author and human rights lawyer, he writes in both English and French about legal, political, and social issues with a focus on American exceptionalism and criminal justice.
 He has been interviewed on radio and television about how American society compares to France, Canada, and other countries.

 Early life, education and career

 Jouet grew up in Paris and moved to the United States for university.
 He was a history major at Rice University before studying public policy at NYU and law at Northwestern.
 He subsequently worked as a public defender in Manhattan.
 After living 11 years in America, he returned to Europe to practice international criminal law at a tribunal in The Hague, Netherlands.

-He joined the McGill University Faculty of Law in 2019 as Assistant Professor, after teaching at Stanford Law School.
-In 2022, he became Associate Professor at the University of Southern California's Gould School of Law.
+He joined the McGill University Faculty of Law in 2019 as assistant professor, after teaching at Stanford Law School.
+In 2022, he became associate professor at the University of Southern California's Gould School of Law.